Advertisement

 6 / 11

-Gastroparesis, a form of neuropathy, interferes with the emptying of the stomach and leads to poor digestion.
-In people with diabetes, it's often caused by extended periods of high blood glucose.
-"Food can get stuck in stomach because the nerves aren't working right, so the food isn't passing into the intestines," says Melinda Maryniuk, RD, CDE, director of clinical education programs for the Joslin Center in Boston.
-The result may be digestive problems, such as heartburn, stomach pain, constipation and weight loss.
-If you have diabetes and problems with digestion, talk to your doctor about getting tested for gastroparesis.
+"Food can get stuck in stomach because the nerves aren't working right, so the food isn't passing into the intestines," says Melinda Maryniuk, RD, CDE, a diabetes nutrition consultant and former director of clinical education programs for the Joslin Diabetes Center in Boston.
+The result may be digestive problems, such as heartburn, stomach pain, constipation, and weight loss.
+If you have diabetes and problems with digestion, talk to your HCP about getting tested for gastroparesis.

 7 / 11